tdwg/tcs2/docs/tcs-terms/README.md

 **Comments**

-The rank is an attribute of elements in a classification and `taxonomicRank`  can be applied to Taxon Concepts as well Taxon Names, as the rank of a  taxon is reflected in its name.
+The rank is an attribute of elements in a classification and implementations can decide for themselves if it makes more sense to use `taxonomicRank` on a Taxon Concept object or a Taxon Name object, or both.
 This property takes an object or IRI and it is recommended to use a value from an existing controlled vocabulary.
 While there is no TDWG vocabulary yet, the GBIF Taxonomic Rank Vocabulary (https://rs.gbif.org/vocabulary/gbif/rank.xml) is recommended.

 ### tcs:parent